owendswang/Download-Pictures-from-Bilibili-Timeline/README.md

 **中文介绍：[README.zh.md](README.zh.md)**

 # Download Pictures and Videos from Bilibili Timeline
 A Tampermonkey script to download pictures from Bilibili timeline.
-Also able to download videos from timeline and play page, but only in 720P as a single MP4 file.
+Also able to download videos from timeline and play page.
+It could download Bilibili DASH video/audio streams in highest quality available and merges them into a single MP4 file **entirely in the browser** using ffmpeg.wasm.
 The filenames could be modified as you like in the settings pannel.
 Able to download from timeline one by one automatically.